Kaskians: History

 The Kaska, probably originating from the eastern shore of the Propontis, may have displaced the speakers of the Palaic language from their homes in Pala.

 The Kaska first appear in the Hittite prayer inscriptions that date from the reign of Hantili II, c.
 1450 BC, and make references to their movement into the ruins of the holy city of Nerik.
 During the reign of Hantili's son, Tudhaliya II (c.
 1430 BC), "Tudhaliya's 3rd campaign was against the Kaskas."
 His successor Arnuwanda I composed a prayer for the gods to return Nerik to the empire; he also mentioned Kammama and Zalpuwa as cities which he claimed had been Hittite but which were now under the Kaskas.
-Arnuwanda attempted to mollify some of the Kaska tribes by offering tribute.
+Arnuwanda attempted to mollify some of the Kaska by offering tribute.

 Sometime between the reigns of Arnuwanda and Suppiluliuma I (about 1330 BC), letters found in Maşat Höyük note that locusts ate the Kaskas' grain.
 The hungry Kaska were able to join with Hayasa-Azzi and Isuwa to the east, as well as other enemies of the Hittites, and burn Hattusa, the Hittite capital, to the ground.
 They probably also burned the Hittites' secondary capital, Sapinuwa.
 Suppiluliuma's grandson Hattusili III in the mid-13th century BC wrote of the time before Tudhaliya.
 He said that in those days the Kaska had "made Nenassa their frontier" and that their allies in Azzi-Hayasa had done the same to Samuha.

 In the Amarna letters, Amenhotep III wrote to the Arzawan king Tarhunta-Radu that the "country Hattusa" was obliterated, and further asked Arzawa to send him some of these Kaska people he had heard about.
 The Hittites also enlisted subject Kaska for their armies.
 When the Kaska were not raiding or serving as mercenaries, they raised pigs and wove linen, leaving scarcely any imprint on the permanent landscape.

 Tudhaliya III and Suppiluliuma I (c.
 1375–1350 BC) set up their court in Samuha and invaded Azzi-Hayasa from there.
 The Kaska intervened, but Suppiluliuma defeated them; after Suppiluliuma had fully pacified the region, Tudhaliya and Suppiluliuma were able to move on Hayasa and defeat it too, despite some devastating guerrilla tactics at their rear.
 Some twelve tribes of Kaska then united under a leader named Piyapili, but Piyapili was no match for Suppiluliuma.
 Eventually, Tudhaliya and Suppiluliuma returned Hattusa to the Hittites.
 But the Kaska continued to be a menace both inside and out and a constant military threat.
 They are said to have fielded as many as 9,000 warriors and 800 chariots.